gp164/linux2-git/basic-commands/README.md

 git commit -m "Added two files"
 ```

-- Make a change in the content of both of the file and save
+- Make a change in the content of both of the files and save

 ```bash
 echo "More of my content" > "file-2.txt"